Brunei dollar: Polymer series (2004–2007)

+For table standards, see the banknote specification table.

 Polymer series (2011)

 To commemorate the 65th birthday of Sultan Hassanal Bolkiah, an upgraded versions of the 1, 5 and 10 dollar banknotes were issued.
 Shortly after the notes were issued, the Braille dots on the upper left front corner of the new polymer notes are not raised.
 The Braille dots cannot be felt tactilely, and they are not accurately rendered as Braille numbers corresponding to the denominations.
 Specifically, the spacing of the dots is wrong, and they lack the lead-in character that indicates that numbers follow.